Barings Bank: 1762–1889

 Barings Bank was founded in 1762 as the John and Francis Baring Company by Sir Francis Baring, 1st Baronet, with his older brother John Baring as a mostly silent partner.
 They were sons of John (né Johann) Baring, wool trader of Exeter, born in Bremen, Germany.
 The company started business in offices off Cheapside in London, and within a few years moved to larger quarters in Mincing Lane.
 Barings gradually diversified from wool into many other commodities, providing financial services for the rapid growth of international trade, including the lucrative slave trade which enriched the family and the business considerably and allowed significant expansion of the bank's activities and prestige.

 The success of Baring's was greatly influenced by establishment of a network of corresponding houses.
 One of the most valuable connections was Hope & Co., the most powerful merchant bank of Amsterdam, at that time Europe's leading financial centre.
-Hope & Co played a major part in the finances of the Dutch East India Company (VOC) and during the Seven Years' War (1756–1763) Thomas Hope and his brother Adria profited from the Netherlands' neutral position.
+Hope & Co played a major part in the finances of the Dutch East India Company (VOC) and during the Seven Years' War (1756–1763) Thomas Hope and his brother Adrian profited from the Netherlands' neutral position.

 In 1774, Barings started business in North America.
 By 1790, Barings had greatly expanded its resources, both through Francis's efforts in London and by association with Hope & Co.
 In 1793, the increased business necessitated a move to larger quarters in Devonshire Square.
 In 1796, the bank helped to finance the purchase of about 1 million acres (4000 km2) of remote land that became part of the US state of Maine.